 Considerations when adapting the learning activity

 Different interest groups to be considered could be based on cross-disciplinary links being undertaken in other learning areas.
 For example, building on a school’s language program or using pre-existing Sister School Partnerships.
-Teachers could also consider cross-disciplinary links with Geography such as working with students from Africa or South America, or closer to home and partnering with Indigenous schools in Australia to compliment Civics and Citizenship links.
+Teachers could also consider cross-disciplinary links with Geography such as working with students from Africa or South America, or closer to home and partnering with Indigenous schools in Australia to complement Civics and Citizenship links.

 Additional resources to help when adapting the learning activity